emk/rust-musl-builder/.github/ISSUE_TEMPLATE/bug_report.md

 **What did you hope to happen?**

-(A clear and concise description of what you expected to happen.)

 **Does `./test-image` work?**

 If you check out the repository on a Mac or Linux system and run `./build-image`, does it succeed or fail?
 This will build several known-good examples from the `rust-musl-builder/examples` directory.